-2 Leave of absence to study abroad
+3 Leave of absence to study abroad

 Students can take a leave of absence to study abroad from their third year.
 In principal, the duration overseas must be from 6 months to one year.
 With prior application to the Educational Affairs Division, a maximum of 60 credits earned at the overseas university will be accepted at TUFS.
+During the study abroad program, students must pay tuition to the University and are exempted from paying tuition at the host university.